JuanjoSalvador/cakecss/README.md

     npm install

-2. Modify or extend whatever you need.
+2. Add your own ingredients and customize Cake CSS as you want.
+See [Wiki](https://github.com/JuanjoSalvador/cakecss/wiki) for more info.

-3. Build it.
+3. Build it!
+But it's a cake, so...
+Cook it!

-    $ npm run build
+    $ npm run cook